Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, Ryanair has confirmed to Euronews that it has no plans to sell standing seats on its flights.

-At the same time, Aviointeriors also confirmed that the “skyrider” - a standing seat on an airplane - is actually an idea that has been around since 2012 and is still not on their official product line.
+At the same time, Aviointeriors also confirmed that the “skyrider” - standing seat on the plane - is actually an idea that has been around since 2012 and is still not on their official product line list.

-According to Euronews, these rumors may have arisen from previous statements by Ryanair CEO Michael O'Leary about a series of non-traditional cost-cutting ideas.
+Also according to Euronews, these rumors may have arisen from previous statements by Ryanair CEO Michael O'Leary about a series of unconventional cost-cutting ideas.

-In 2010, Mr O’Leary discussed the idea of installing standing seats to maximise space on planes and offer ultra-low fares.
-He also proposed charging passengers to use the toilet on planes in 2009, as well as imposing an “obesity fee” on overweight passengers.
+In 2010, Mr. O'Leary discussed the idea of installing standing seats to maximize space on planes and offer ultra-low fares.
+He also proposed charging passengers to use the airplane restroom in 2009, as well as charging "obesity fees" for overweight passengers.

 Standing chairs are still possible

-Euronews quoted some experts as saying that selling standing seats on planes on very short flights is still feasible, although so far no airline has applied this type of seat.
+Euronews quoted a number of experts as saying that selling standing seats on planes on very short flights is still feasible, although so far no airline has applied this type of seat.

-The standing seats designed by Aviointeriors have undergone preliminary safety tests and have proven to meet the safety requirements for emergency landings and evacuations as required by strict aviation regulatory agencies, notably the European Union Aviation Safety Agency (EASA).
+The standing seats designed by Aviointeriors have undergone preliminary safety tests and have proven to meet the safety requirements for emergency landings and evacuations as required by strict regulations of aviation authorities, typically the European Union Aviation Safety Agency (EASA).

 However, experts note that standing seats can be uncomfortable and affect blood circulation, even on short trips.
 Ensuring passenger comfort is a major barrier to commercializing this idea.